 pk_d is an encoding of a KA^{Sapling} public key of type KA^{Sapling}.
-PublicPrimeSubgroup, for use with the encryption scheme defined in § 4.17 In-band secret distribution (Sapling)' on p.
-47. d is a sequence of 11 bytes.
+PublicPrimeSubgroup, for use with the encryption scheme defined in § 4.17 'In-band secret distribution (Sapling)' on p.
+48. d is a diversifier.
 These components are derived as described in § 4.2.2 'Sapling Key Components' on p.
 29.